MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/defender-endpoint-demonstration-smartscreen-url-reputation.md

 - [Is this Phishing?](https://demo.smartscreen.msft.net/other/areyousure.html)

-  Launching this link should render a message similar to the following:
+  Launching this link should render a message similar to the following screenshot:

   :::image type="content" source="images/smartscreen-url-reputation-is-this-phishing.png" alt-text="SmartScreen alerts the user the site is potentially a phishing site and possibly unsafe":::